Kernix13/beginner-git-commands/BEGINNER_GIT.md

 After you created a project with files on your machine, you then need to push them to GitHub.

-Don't worry if you do not know what the words _branch_, _staging_, _commit_ or _remote_ means.
 You can use the commands that GitHub shows when you create the repo or use the following commands but make sure to copy the repo URL link (`https_url`).

-Also note that step 4 requires you to add the URL for an empty repo on Github, so create an empty repo from your GitHub account.
+Also note that step 5 requires you to add the URL for an empty repo on Github, so create an empty repo from your GitHub account.
 Choose to make it a public repo and **_DO NOT_** add a `README.md` file.
 The basic steps are:

 ```bash
 # 1. Initialize git in current folder: